Palacio de Aguas Corrientes

 Buenos Aires, Argentina | C.1894

-Palacio de Aguas Corrientes, or Palace of the Running Waters, is a breathtakingly beautiful water pumping station in Buenos Aires.
-In the late 19th century, rapid population growth and the onset of several epidemics, including cholera and typhoid, prompted the city to introduce a modern running water system.
-Construction on the Palacio started in 1887 and was completed seven years later.
+Palacio de Aguas Corrientes, or Palace of the Running Waters, is Buenos Aires’ stunning water-pumping station.
+In the late nineteenth century, population growth and several epidemics pressured the city to introduce a modern running-water system.
+Such a luxury, it seems, called for the construction of a palace—one that would take up the length of an entire city block.
+Work began in 1887 and was completed seven years later.

 Create an account to comment!
 Login/Sign Up.